donovanglover/nix-config/code/README.md

 # Code

+> NOTE: As of 2021, I have no interest in the (vs)code text editor.
+Although the out-of-the-box features are nice and all, trying to emulate vim-like functionality was more pain than it was worth (even after using [vscode-neovim][vscode-neovim]).
+Additionally, the battery drain is unreal compared to running an equivalent [neovim](/neovim) experience.

 ![Screenshot of Tari with Code and the wal color scheme.](/.archlinux/screenshots/code.jpg?raw=true)

 [Code][code] is an open source build of [a popular][vscode] GUI text editor.